 The most desirable option is to sell to a strategic buyer.
 Strategic buyers usually have a vested interest in buying the company — for market growth, trade secrets, new products, or to create synergies.
 Therefore, they are willing to pay higher prices to secure the company.
 For the investor, they have the benefit of their money immediately upon closing of the sale, rather than waiting for the public offering to finish and the lock-up period to end.

 When one private equity firm sells a portfolio company to another private equity firm in a leveraged buyout transaction, this is known as a secondary buyout.
 Reasons for going this exit route includes selling to a larger investor who can add more value to the portfolio company as it moves into the next stage of its development.
 Alternatively, an investor may decide to sell the company to another investor if they have reached a high rate of return in a short period of time.

 Other exit options include refinancing, partial sales, and liquidations.

 Despite all the research and evaluation in the world, sometimes things just don't pan out the way you hoped.
 It's time to cut your losses if red flags are spotted like:

 - Poor governance

 Changes in the macroeconomic, legal, tax and regulatory environments can all also heavily influence the investment landscape.
 A shift in conditions of public capital markets and bank lending could reduce the viability of remaining invested in the portfolio company.

 If you need help with acquiring a portfolio company or taking a portfolio company public, post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.